Source: adapted from National Research Council (2008) Potential impacts of climate change on U.S. Transportation. Transportation Research Board.

 - More frequent hurricanes.
 Hurricanes impose substantial disruption of transport operations over a wide area, including maritime shipping and air operations.
 Increase the risk of coastal infrastructure damage and failure and the time it takes to bring back operational conditions.

 - Increase in Arctic temperatures.
 The receding ice cover over the Arctic may extend the shipping season in the region and improve the accessibility to Arctic resources, such as mining and energy.
 There is also the potential to use shorter Arctic shipping routes, shortening the maritime shipping distances within the Northern Hemisphere.
-However, increasing Arctic temperatures are also disruptive for the land connectivity of the region, with a shorter time span for ice roads which are crucial for supplying remote communities and resource extraction operations.
+However, increasing Arctic temperatures are also disruptive to the land connectivity of the region, with a shorter time span for ice roads which are crucial for supplying remote communities and resource extraction operations.